Junyi00/tp/docs/UserGuide.md

 **:keyboard: Examples:**<br>

 * `listo` followed by `setnoteo 2 nt/Keep cool`<br>
-  Sets the 2nd order's note as "Keep cool".
+  Sets the 2nd order's note as `Keep cool`.

 * `listo` followed by `setnoteo 2 nt/`<br>
   Removes the 2nd order's note.

 * `findo Brownies` followed by `setnoteo 1 nt/Vegan-friendly`<br>
-  Sets the 1st order's note as "Vegan-friendly" in the results of the `findo` command.
+  Sets the 1st order's note as `Vegan-friendly` in the results of the `findo` command.

 </div>